hashicorp/vagrant/website/docs/source/v2/plugins/guest-capabilities.html.md

 if it is an instance method, an instance should be returned.

 In general, class methods are used for capabilities.
-For example, here is the imlementation for the capability above:
+For example, here is the implementation for the capability above:

 ```ruby
 module Cap